Skip to article frontmatterSkip to article content

 deepseek-r1:latest 6995872bfe4c 5.2 GB 6 weeks ago

-You can see above that I tend to utilize the default or latest category of model sizes, which is usually around the ~7b parameter size.
-I used the same model sizes writing this book on my Macbook M4 32GB (when i say GB in this book I mean gigabyte by default) machine as my students used doing the labs on a shared Tesla P4 8GB gpu on the WWU CS LAN.
+I used the same model sizes writing this book on my Macbook M4 32GB (when i say GB in this book I mean gigabyte by default) machine as my students working on the course labs on a Tesla P4 8GB gpu on the WWU CS LAN.

 I will briefly discuss each model in the following sections.
-I also show the download count at the time to emphasize each model’s popularity in the open-source community.
+I also show the download count at the time of writing this monograph, to demonstrate each model’s popularity in the open-source community.

 DeepSeek-R1 (75M Downloads)